Nouuu/Clean-Code-OCR/README.md

 }
 ```

-This class consist in split each character and use another classe to get the parsed char :
+This class consists in splitting each character, and it uses another class to get the parsed char :

 ```typescript
 interface CharParser {